How do I view campaign results in the Impact Dashboard?

 In the All Campaigns tab , click the campaign you wish to analyze .

-In the Campaign Engagement section, you are able to see which proportion of the campaign’s messages and articles has been viewed by which proportion of the campaign audience.
+In the Campaign Engagement section, you are able to see which proportion of the campaign’s messages, articles, and walkthroughs has been viewed by which proportion of the campaign audience.
 The overall engagement is broken down into message views (Initial Proactive Message Views) and support article views (Initial Knowledge Base Views).

-Hover over the percentage for campaign engagement, proactive message views, or knowledge base views to see how the calculation was made (number of items viewed by each unique user/potential audience X number of items).
+Hover over the info tooltips for Message views, Article views, Walkthrough views, and Overall Content Engagement to see how the calculation was made (number of items viewed by each unique user/potential audience X number of items).

-Hovering over the percentage for the average adoption or a monitor category will reveal the underlying calculation (number of monitor categories triggered by each unique user/potential audience X number of monitor categories).
+Hovering over the info tooltips for the average adoption or a monitor category to reveal the underlying calculation (number of monitor categories triggered by each unique user/potential audience X number of monitor categories).

 The Goal indicator represents the percentage goal set in the campaign properties.

-The Campaign Engagement page contains a chart and table showing how heavily the campaign audience is engaging with the assigned messages (in the Proactive Support section) and support articles (in the Knowledge Base section).
+The Campaign Engagement page contains a chart and table showing how heavily the campaign audience is engaging with the assigned messages, support articles, and walkthroughs.

-The charts in the Proactive Support and Knowledge Base sections represent the total unique users engaging with the messages or articles, the total number of views, up- and down-votes, and clicks on links within messages or articles.
+These charts and tables represent the total number of unique users engaging with the messages, articles, or walkthroughs, the total number of views, up- and down-votes, and clicks on links within messages, articles, and walkthroughs.

-The table underneath each chart has a row for each individual content item with columns for the number of users who viewed the item, total views, up- and down-votes, comments, and link clicks.
+The table underneath each chart has a row for each individual content item with columns for total views, the number of users who viewed the item, link clicks, comments, up- and down-votes, and ratings.

-Click the View button next to the number of votes and comments on an individual item to see when and by whom each vote and comment has been issued.
+Select the message, article, or walkthrough you would like to view more information on to view the number of votes and comments and see when and by whom each vote and comment has been issued.

-You can export the contents of the overview as a CSV-file by clicking the download icon.
+You can export the contents of the overview as a CSV file by clicking the export dropdown .

-Click the back button at the top of the Campaign Engagement page to return to the Campaign Details page.
+Click the Campaign Details tab at the top of the Campaign Engagement page to return to the Campaign Details page.

-In the Average Tool Adoption section, click the view more link to view message and article statistics in more detail.
+In the Average Tool Adoption section, click the View more link to view the message and article statistics in more detail.

 The Campaign Tool Adoption page contains a chart and table presenting the campaign audience’s activity level within the monitor categories assigned to the campaign.
-This allows you to measure the impact of the communication you perform through Impact messaging and support articles and other means on tool adoption.
+This allows you to measure the impact of the communication you perform through Impact messaging, support articles, and other means on tool adoption.

-The Tool Adoption section consists of an expandable list of all monitor categories that are assigned to the campaign with a consolidated adoption percentage for each monitor (sub-)category
+The Adoption Rates section consists of a list of all monitor categories that are assigned to the campaign with a consolidated adoption percentage for each monitor (sub-)category

 The adoption level is calculated based on the unique campaign users that have logged in to the learning application over the selected time period and how many of them have triggered at least one monitor that lives underneath each monitor category or one of its child categories.